latifurrafi/latifurrafi/README.md

 ![Manjaro](https://img.shields.io/badge/Manjaro-35BF5C?style=flat-square&logo=manjaro&logoColor=white)

 I am a **Backend-Focused Web Developer** with a passion for crafting scalable and efficient solutions.
-I specialize in backend development, database management, and exploring the exciting fields of Machine Learning and Data Science. 🚀
+I specialize in backend development, database management, and exploring the exciting fields of Machine Learning and Artificial Intelligence.🚀

 Currently open to work and employment opportunities. 💼